 The act of being employed brings on a whole new world of legal terms.
 Although the act of employment brings benefits, money, and security; employment can bring a hassle of problems into your life.
 Especially if you are being taken advantage of.

 There are two common aspects of employment which employers can take advantage of an employee: benefits and contracts.

-Employee benefits are given to employees as a way to secure certain security of having employees stay at a workplace longer.
-Benefits can be medical (ie dental insurance, health insurance, vision plans, or prescription help), retirement plans (401[k] or 403[b]), or any other form of agreement that was not offered before the time of employment.
+Employee benefits are given to employees to secure certain security of having employees stay at their place of work longer.
+Benefits can be medical (i.e. dental insurance, health insurance, vision plans, or prescription help), retirement plans (401[k] or 403[b]), or any other form of agreement that was not offered before the time of employment.
 There are many different forms of benefits, which vary from workplace to workplace.
 Each workplace may have different prerequisites per benefit.

 Who is Entitled?